hbctraining/scRNA-seq_online/lessons/08_SC_clustering_quality_control.md

 <img src="../img/macrophages.png" width="800">
 </p>

-No clusters appear to correspond to macrophages; perhaps cell culture conditions negatively selected for macrophages (more highly adherent).
+We don't see much overlap of our markers, so no clusters appear to correspond to macrophages; perhaps cell culture conditions negatively selected for macrophages (more highly adherent).

 **Conventional dendritic cell markers**